derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/09/2021 16:20:00 : 3 Database Admins walked into a NoSQL bar.
+09/09/2021 16:20:00 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-In C we had to code our own bugs.
-In C++ we can inherit them.
+There are only two hard problems in Computer Science: cache invalidation, naming things and off-by-one-errors.
 <!-- replace-with-joke ends -->